lsst-dm/dmtn-271/index.rst

 These jobs would have to be placed in the DAG such that they do not run in parallel with each other, and they'd need depend on regular jobs to space them out temporally (e.g. we could have one aggregation job for each task).
 In this scheme each aggregation job would look only for the quanta it depends on in the workflow DAG, and then exit.
 A regular ``finalJob`` would also be included to take care of any aggregation not done by the previous jobs, as well as constructing and ingesting the final provenance graph.
+Most aggregation jobs would run in "monitor" mode, and the ``finalJob`` would run in "finalize" mode.

 A major disadvantage of this scheme is that each aggregation job would only get executed if all of its upstream jobs actually succeeded; running a job regardless of upstream success or failure as in ``finalJob`` may or may not be possible for different WMSs, and it would at the very least require additional BPS work.
 An early failure could thus prevent all aggregation jobs from ever becoming unblocked, leaving too much work for ``finalJob``.